-Extending the database of microbial sequence space is a central measure for improving natural product discovery in DZIF.
-We apply high-throughput next generation genome and transcriptome sequencing of potential microbial producers and systematic microbial genome analyses for genome mining, to identify new types of natural producers outside of common bacterial groups.
+Extending the database of microbial sequence space is a central measure for improving the discovery of novel antibiotics in DZIF.
+We apply high-throughput next generation genome sequencing of potential microbial producers and systematic microbial genome analyses for genome mining, to identify new types of natural producers outside of common bacterial groups.
+We integrate genome and transcriptome sequence analyses with metabolomics to investigate the genetic regulation of bacterial natural product biosynthesis, with the goal to discover novel antibiotic compounds and specifically induce and control their production.
+Presently, we focus on the biosynthetic potential of myxobacteria, in close collaboration with the Helmholtz Centre for Infection Research (Prof. Dr. Rolf Müller).

 DZIF is funded by the Bundesministerium für Bildung und Forschung.